PrinsFrank/standards/README.md

 All specifications in this package are closely related, except for the Http status code and methods.
 Not all relations are bidirectional though.
 For example, a language tag is build up of a language and optionally a country, but only a country cannot be converted to a language tag.

 Below you can find an overview of all the relationships between specifications.
-As not all relationships are implemented yet, a dotted line indicates when there is a relationship, but that has not yet been implemented in this package.

 ```mermaid
 erDiagram